Timception/Drift/README.md

-# Drift Keyboard V2
+# Drift Keyboard V2 by Timception

 ## For those interested: [Drift Keyboard V3](https://github.com/Timception/zmk-config-drift-v3-editor) is now available

-Drift Keyboard by Timception [INSTAGRAM](https://www.instagram.com/majin.keyboards/) | [Other Links](https://solo.to/timception)

-I ship these Internationally - DM me on [INSTAGRAM](https://www.instagram.com/majin.keyboards/) or on reddit (u/timception)
+These can be shipped nternationally - DM me on [INSTAGRAM](https://www.instagram.com/majin.keyboards/) or on reddit (u/timception)

 ### A Hearty 68-Key Split Keyboard using [Vial-QMK](https://github.com/vial-kb/vial-qmk) firmware